Releases

 Changed

-• Added a test-only SUITE_MANAGER_UPDATES_LATEST_VERSION_OVERRIDE so the Updates screen can safely simulate “update available” states without changing the real release channel metadata.
+SUITE_MANAGER_UPDATES_LATEST_VERSION_OVERRIDEso the Updates screen can safely simulate “update available” states without changing the real release channel metadata. - Added a repo-level

 [0.8.0] - 2026-04-10